 Lafayette IN Dog Bite Lawyer

 Having a dog attack you is terrifying.
 Unfortunately, a visit to the ER does not bring as much reassurance as you would hope because dogs’ mouths are so full of all kinds of potent bacteria.
 Wounds that would normally be stitched often are not because doctors fear increasing the risk of infection.
 Even a small bite can result in a serious infection requiring repeated surgeries.
 Statistically, most dog bite victims are children.
-Whether you are an adult or child the emotional, physical, and financial impact of a dog bite can be significant.
+Whether you are an adult or a child the emotional, physical, and financial impact of a dog bite can be significant.
 If you or a loved one has been wounded by a dog, it’s important to know your legal rights.
-The attorneys at the Hall-Justice Law Firm are here to help.

 Who Is Responsible for a Dog Bite?